Drakrig/vad_score_prediction/README.md

 ## Roadmap

 - [+] Upload V3 weights to Hugging Face
-- [ ] Upload updated weights to Hugging Face
+- [+] Upload V3s weights to Hugging Face
-- [*] Upload formatted emotion to VAD score mapping table
+- [+] Upload formatted emotion to VAD score mapping table
 - [ ] Add more documentation on how to use the model
+- [ ] Implement and train V1 model with mean and standard deviation heads

 ## Credits